mlte-team/mlte/docs/docs/development.md

 You can run most project commands (e.g., format sources, lint) in two ways: using the commands in the included Makefile, or running things manually.
 Using the Makefile works on UNIX-like systems (or anywhere `make` is available), and is shorter to type.
 Alternatively, you can run each command manually.
 The sections below describe how to run commands in both ways.

 Also, the commands below do not assume that you have your virtual environment enabled.
-Calling `poetry run` ensures things run in the current virtual environment even if it is not activated.
-If you manually activate your virtual environment you can run all the commands below without the `poetry run` prefix.
+Calling `uv run` ensures things run in the current virtual environment even if it is not activated.
+If you manually activate your virtual environment you can run all the commands below without the `uv run` prefix.

 To manually activate your environment, run: